 Teachers will address tardiness to class according to their classroom policy.
 Teachers' policies may include such consequences as staying after school with the teacher, a disciplinary referral to the office, or deducting points from the student's participation grade.
-Students who are tardy to class without a faculty member's pass excusing the tardiness or an admittance slip indicating that the student presented a parent note upon arrival at school will not receive credit or make-up privileges for any work that is missed.
+Students who are tardy to class without a faculty member's pass excusing the tardiness or an electronic parental note will not receive credit or make-up privileges for any work that is missed.